allamiro/Data-Pipelines/NiFi/README.md

 ### Apache NiFi Role in Data Pipeline
 Apache NiFi can fit into different stages of data pipelines :

-1. Data Ingestion:
+1. Data Ingestion
-2. Data Transformation:
+2. Data Transformation
-3. Data ROuting and Decission Making:
+3. Data ROuting and Decission Making
-4. Data Buffering :
+4. Data Buffering
-5. Integration with other Systems:
+5. Integration with other Systems
 6. Security
 7. Scalability